roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/accessing-your-gateway/README.md

   caption="SSH in Mac OS"
 />

-- If you are not in root mode, enter "`ssh pi@192.168.230.1`" in the terminal to login to your LoRaWAN® Gateway, the default password is "**raspberry**".
+- If you are not in root mode, enter "`ssh pi@192.168.230.1`" in the terminal to login to your Gateway, the default password is "**raspberry**".
-- If you connect your PC with the LoRaWAN® Gateway through Ethernet Cable, you should enter "`ssh pi@192.168.10.10`", the default password is "**raspberry**".
+- If you connect your PC with the Gateway through Ethernet Cable, you should enter "`ssh pi@192.168.10.10`", the default password is "**raspberry**".

-OK, you have logged into the LoRaWAN® Gateway through SSH successfully same with the image shown below:
+OK, you have logged into the Gateway through SSH successfully same with the image shown below:

 <rk-img
   :src="`${$frontmatter.static_root}/ev6njusmdpurynnhahum.jpg`"